Head-Pin/Head-Pin/README.md

-- 👋 Hi, I’m Turan
+- 👋 What's up?
+I’m Turan (aka Head-pin)
 - 👀 I’m interested in Electronics and Electrical Engineering as well as embedded systems
-- 📫 How to reach me:
+- Email for contacting me: turan1suleymanli@gmail.com
-      Email: turan1suleymanli@gmail.com

-- BTW, I am student at the Warsaw university of Technology(WUT) at Faculty of Electrical Engineering.
+- BTW, Have I mentioned I’m student at the Warsaw university of Technology(WUT) at Faculty of Electrical Engineering.